Anti-Ukrainian sentiment: Nazi Germany

+Under Koch’s brutal rule, millions of Ukrainians were subjected to forced labor, starvation policies, and mass executions.
+An estimated 2.2 million Ukrainians were deported to work as Ostarbeiter (“Eastern workers”) in Germany under slave-like conditions.

+Nazi propaganda and administrative documents routinely dehumanized Ukrainians.
+A 1942 directive from the SS stated:

+“Ukrainians, like all Russians, are to be viewed as primitive people.
+They should be taught only simple labor, not politics, culture, or higher learning.”

+This systematic denial of education, cultural development, and self-determination exemplified the Nazis’ broader strategy: to erase Ukrainian identity and absorb the territory into a racially stratified German empire.

 Ukraine

-On Sunday 15 July 2012, the national television broadcasting station in Ukraine First National in its news program "Weekly overview" (Підсумки тижня) showed a video footage on a development of anti-Ukrainian sentiments within Ukraine.
+On Sunday, 15 July 2012, the national television broadcasting station in Ukraine, First National, in its news program "Weekly overview" (Підсумки тижня) showed a video footage on the development of anti-Ukrainian sentiments within Ukraine.

-A propaganda article posted on the website of the Kremenchuk department of the Communist Party of Ukraine argues that history that was published during the Soviet regime was the true history, and that new historical facts being uncovered from the archives are false.
+A propaganda article posted on the website of the Kremenchuk department of the Communist Party of Ukraine argues that the history that was published during the Soviet regime was the true history, and that new historical facts being uncovered from the archives are false.
 The article also denies the existence of the Ukrainian culture.

-Mykola Levchenko, a Ukrainian parliamentarian from Party of Regions, and the deputy of Donetsk City Council states that there should be only one language, Russian.
+Mykola Levchenko, a Ukrainian parliamentarian from the Party of Regions, and the deputy of the Donetsk City Council, publicly stated that there should be only one language, Russian.
 He says that the Ukrainian language is impractical and should be avoided.
 Levchenko called Ukrainian the language of folklore and anecdotes.
 However, he says he will speak the literary Ukrainian language on principle, once Russian is adopted as the sole state language.
 Anna German, the spokesperson of the same party, highly criticized those statements.

-Mykhailo Bakharev, the vice-speaker of the Crimean Autonomous Republic parliament (and chief editor of Krymskaya Pravda), openly says that there is no Ukrainian language and that it is the language of the non-educated part of population.
-He claims that it was invented by Taras Shevchenko and others.
-He also believes that there is no Ukraine nation, there is no future for the Ukrainian State, and that Ukrainization needs to be stopped.
+Mykhailo Bakharev, the vice-speaker of the Crimean Autonomous Republic parliament (and chief editor of Krymskaya Pravda), openly says that there is no Ukrainian language and that it is the language of the non-educated part of the population.
+He falsely claimed that it was invented by Taras Shevchenko and others.
+He also believes that there is no Ukrainian nation, there is no future for the Ukrainian State, and that Ukrainization needs to be stopped.